-The coalition maintains an active presence in Washington, D.C., to help educate elected officials about the importance of Great Lakes restoration investments and policies.
-In 2018, the coalition is watching and advocating for the following federal priorities:
+The Coalition maintains an active presence in Washington, D.C., to help educate elected officials about the importance of Great Lakes restoration investments and policies.
+In 2020, the Coalition is watching and advocating for the following federal priorities:

 - Fund the Great Lakes Restoration Initiative, the marquee federal Great Lakes restoration program, so that people, communities and businesses can benefit from healthy lakes.
 Read more >